 - Esports betting could be huge…

 For starters, the possibilities in the United States, betting market are largely unexplored at this point.
 While illegal betting activity has long been attached to American sports, the country only reversed a ban on legal betting last year.
 This will naturally rope in millions of hitherto reluctant bettors into the industry, and recent analysis indicates that growth has only just begun in U.S. betting.
-This doesn’t apply solely or even primarily to eSports, but as the U.S. betting market expands, it’s virtually certain to spawn a great deal of eSports-related wagering, which will only contribute to the rise of the gaming “sport.”
+This doesn’t apply solely or even primarily to eSports, but as the U.S. betting market expands, it’s virtually certain to spawn a great deal of eSports-related wagering and suomicasinot gambling, which will only contribute to the rise of the gaming “sport.”

 Even for those who are looking ahead to potential eSports betting activity though, it’s easy to overlook a betting-related activity that’s already legal in certain ways, and which can, and likely will be broadly applied to eSports: fantasy.
 Fantasy sports are enjoyed by tens of millions in the United States, and through real-money daily fantasy sites in particular – which were widely legalized before betting legislation even came into play – they involve significant financial investment.
 People everywhere are spending anywhere from $1 to several thousand on contests on a regular basis, choosing lineups full of professional or collegiate athletes to create teams and competing based on how those teams perform statistically over a short period.